Excitation-inhibition balance controls information encoding in neural populations

-The scenario becomes more intricate at short times after the stimulus.
-In the inhibition-stabilized regime, where $w>1$, the response of the neural populations exhibits a faster increase for stronger excitatory couplings away from the edge of instability.
-To assess the system's responsiveness, we introduce a metric of sensitivity defined as $\chi_{\boldsymbol{x},h} = \partial_t^2 I_{\boldsymbol{x},h}(t)|_{t=t_\mathrm{stim}}$, which quantifies the instantaneous increase in mutual information when the stimulus arrives at time $t=t_\mathrm{stim}$ \cite{derivative_note}.
-In Figure \ref{fig:figure3}c, we show that $\chi_{\boldsymbol{x},h}$ peaks at an optimal inhibition strength $k_{\rm max}>1$, whose complete expression is given in \cite{suppinfo_ref}.
-Crucially, this optimal value depends on the excitation strength as well, i.e., $k_{\rm max} \equiv k_{\rm max}(w)$ (see Fig.~\ref{fig:figure3}d).
-This highlights that the inhibition regime for the optimal response at short times is drastically different from that at long times (see Figs.~\ref{fig:figure3}d-e).
-In particular, since $k_c (w) < k_\mathrm{max}(w)$ for all $w$, our results unravel a fundamental trade-off between achieving maximum accuracy and the speed at which the neural populations encode information about the external stimulus, akin to a speed-accuracy trade-off~\cite{lan2012energy}.
-As we show in Figure \ref{fig:figure3}f, long-time accuracy is generally achieved at lower inhibition, whereas sensitivity maximization requires a larger value of $k$.
+which measures how quickly the information on the stimulus increases immediately after the stimulation time $t=t_\mathrm{stim}$} \cite{derivative_note}.
+In Fig.~\ref{fig:figure3}c, we show that $\chi_{\boldsymbol{x},h}$ peaks at an optimal inhibition strength $k_{\rm max}(w)>1$, whose complete expression is given in the SM \cite{suppinfo_ref}.
+Crucially, this optimal value depends on the excitation strength (see Fig.~\ref{fig:figure3}d).
+This reveals that the inhibition regime for the optimal response at short times is drastically different from that at long times, as we show in Figs.~\ref{fig:figure3}d-e.
+In particular, since $k_c (w) < k_\mathrm{max}(w)$ for all $w$, our results unravel a fundamental trade-off between achieving maximum accuracy and the speed at which the neural populations encode information about the external stimulus, akin to a speed-accuracy trade-off emerging in different biological contexts \cite{lan2012energy}.
+Remarkably, similar trade-offs have been recently found by studying the response of recurrent neural networks with random connectivities at different observation times \cite{azizpour2023available}.
+As we show in Fig.~\ref{fig:figure3}f, long-time accuracy is generally achieved at lower inhibition, whereas sensitivity maximization requires a larger value of $k$. {In the SM \cite{suppinfo_ref}, we show that, when both populations receive the prolonged stimulus, sensitivity is maximized at $k\to \infty$, suggesting that inhibition-dominated networks exhibit an enhanced tracking ability of the input \cite{renart2010asynchronous}.}